 Part 2.
 Hard Gold Plating - PCB Gold Finger Plating Process

-The surface finish to PCB gold fingers is hard gold plating.
+The surface finish of PCB gold fingers is hard gold plating.
 Hard gold plating, or hard gold electroplating, is a surface finish to electroplate gold alloy on the PCB pads.

 To understand PCB gold finger plating, you need to know the differences between hard gold plating and immersion gold: